 We personally recommend having a couple of task lights as well, but it really depends upon the natural lighting in your kitchen and the positioning of your windows or additional lights.
 If they do not happen to cast shadows on your counter, then you can make do without them.

-We hope you’re better prepared the next time you’re planning to rework lighting for kitchen.
-Here’s more information: Which is the Best Kitchen Layout & How to Make the Most of It.
+We hope you’re better prepared the next time you’re planning to rework the lighting for your kitchen.
+Here’s more information for your kitchen renovation: Which is the Best Kitchen Layout & How to Make the Most of It.

 Send in your thoughts and suggestions to email@example.com.